1nst4ll/mango-news/docs/frontend-ui.md

 The application is now styled using Tailwind CSS and leverages shadcn/ui components for a modern look and feel.
 Styling for article content readability and responsiveness has been added using the `article-content` class in `global.css`, with left and right padding removed for a wider content area.
 Text colors, including paragraph text within `.article-content` using `text-foreground` and article metadata using `text-muted-foreground`, have been reviewed and adjusted in `global.css` to ensure optimal color contrast for improved readability and accessibility in both light and dark modes.
 Specifically, the `--muted-foreground` color in dark mode was adjusted to improve contrast against the muted background.
 Additionally, the `ArticleDetail.tsx` component now processes the raw article content to split it into individual paragraphs for better structure and readability.

 **News Feed Performance:**
 The main news feed (`NewsFeed.tsx`) has been optimized to use **infinite scrolling** with backend pagination.
 This significantly improves initial load times and overall performance by fetching articles in smaller chunks as the user scrolls, rather than loading all articles at once.
 The backend API is now expected to support `page` and `limit` parameters for this functionality.
+Additionally, a `fetchInProgressRef` has been implemented to prevent multiple concurrent API calls, and a 10-second timeout is applied to article fetch requests to improve user experience during network issues.

 The source add/edit dialog in `frontend/src/components/SettingsPage.tsx` has been styled using shadcn/ui components and Tailwind CSS grid and gap utilities for improved form layout and readability.
 Functionality to trigger scraping for individual sources directly from the settings page has also been added.
 Toggles for enabling/disabling AI summary, tag, and image generation per source have been added to this modal.